refractionPOINT/lce_doc/docs/lc-hunt.md

 Users can write D&R rules against historical telemetry and log files using the Replay mechanism which is documneted [here](./replay.md).

-LimaCharlie also provides a universal search field on the organization-level dashbaord.
+On any dashbaord for a given organization LimaCharlie provides a universal search field.
 From this interface users can search using a sensor ID, hostname prefix, IP address, hash, file path and more.

 Searching for an IP, file path, hash or user name will bring back stats around the prevalence of the given datapoint.
 The prevalence is represented by three numbers indicating how many times the data point was seen on the given organization’s hosts over the last day, last week and last month.